paulyk1983/portfolio-ocr-api/README.md

   -F "images=@/path/to/image2.png"
 ## Summary
 accepts iphone snap shots from Fidelity account holdings and returns structured list of holdings including ticker and number of shares.

+## Local Setup
+first create a credentials.json.
+Refer to credentials-example.json for format and values.